Qiskit/qiskit-ibm-runtime/docs/compare.rst

 for example, circuit optimization routines, error mitigation techniques, or characterizing quantum systems.

-In contrast, the Qiskit Runtime is designed to streamline the construction of algorithms and applications by removing the need for users to understand technical hardware and low-level software details.
+In contrast, Qiskit Runtime is designed to streamline algorithm and application construction of algorithms and applications by removing the need for users to understand technical hardware and low-level software details.
 Advanced processing techniques for error suppression and mitigation are automtically applied, giving users